angular/router/CONTRIBUTING.md

 That being said, all forms of feedback are welcome: bug reports, feature requests, use cases, and questions.

 ### GitHub Labels
+Most of the use cases are self-explanatory, so they are omitted.

 * [pair](https://github.com/angular/router/labels/pair) - issues that @btford wants to use or pairing with other Angular Core team members to get feedback.
 * [`type: use case`](https://github.com/angular/router/labels/type%3A%20use%20case) - issues that describe a common usage scenario.
   Should be closed by adding an example to `examples/angular-1/`, complete with docs and an e2e test.